neumino/neumino.github.io/movies.md

-### Jurassic World Dominion
+### Bubble
-*Released on 2022-05-08, vote average 4*
+*Released on 2022-05-13, vote average 8.3*

-Four years after Isla Nublar was destroyed, dinosaurs now live—and hunt—alongside humans all over the world.
-This fragile balance will reshape the future and determine, once and for all, whether human beings are to remain the apex predators on a planet they now share with history’s most fearsome creatures.
+In an abandoned Tokyo overrun by bubbles and gravitational abnormalities, one gifted young man has a fateful meeting with a mysterious girl.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/DtQycgMD4HQ?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/8pbWblLkHHk?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>